 Advisement Forms & Reference Tools

-Students can use the Academic Map to plan out their time at Carolina.
+Students can use the Academic Map to plan out their time at South Carolina.
 By using resources such as the Academic Bulletin and DegreeWorks, students can plan each individual Fall, Spring and Summer semester course load.

 This step-by-step guide will show you how to manually add and drop courses in Self-Service Carolina.